Updated August 2026

 Why we picked it

-Ascorbyl glucoside is one of the most stable vitamin C derivatives and the gentlest option in our test panel.
-The Ordinary's 12% concentration is among the highest available for this derivative.
-Testing results: +6% evenness improvement over 90 days, zero irritation reports across all 6 testers including both rosacea cases.
+Ascorbyl glucoside is one of the most stable vitamin C derivatives and the gentlest option here.
+The Ordinary's 12% concentration is among the highest available for this derivative, and because it converts slowly to ascorbic acid in the skin it is the least likely to provoke reactive or rosacea-prone skin.
 The price is unbeatable at $11, but the brightening is slightly less dramatic than our top pick.
 Best for: tight budgets, beginners to vitamin C, or rosacea sufferers who need the gentlest option.

 Pros